Austria

 From Europe

-Unfortunately, flying by plane is really the only feasible option to travel long distances, especially if you have an ocean or a continent to cross.
 Getting to Austria from anywhere outside of the European Region will likely require a flight unless you have a lot of time to kill.
-Since traveling sustainably is a huge goal of this blog and the new generation of travelers, that’s why it’s important to reduce your travel impact as much as possible!
+Since traveling sustainably is a huge goal of this blog and the new generation of travelers, it’s important to reduce your travel impact as much as possible!
 This can be done in two main ways; travel slowly & offset your carbon footprint.

 Summary - What To Know About Transportation in Austria